WA Planned Parenthood clinics prepare for surge as Idaho, other states restrict abortion

 Washington has, for more than three decades, guaranteed abortion access regardless of the status of Roe.
 Initiative 120, passed narrowly by voters in 1991, stated “Every woman has the fundamental right to choose or refuse to have an abortion” before viability.

-Just this year, in response to Texas’s restrictive abortion law, Washington passed a law prohibiting legal action against people who seek an abortion.
+Just this year, in response to Texas’ restrictive abortion law, Washington passed a law prohibiting legal action against people who seek an abortion.
 The new law also explicitly allows physician assistants and advanced registered nurse practitioners to perform abortions.

 Oregon recently passed $15 million in new funding to help cover costs of patients traveling from out of state to get an abortion.
 And California recently passed a law intending to make abortions cheaper for people with private health insurance.